 \textbf{System comparison.} \Cref{fig:query_type_runtimes} further validates system load fidelity by comparing runtime distributions across query types (\SELECT{}, \INSERT{}, \UPDATE{}, \DELETE{}) between Redset and \systemname{}'s generation-based approach on four cloud data warehouses.
-The matching-based and baseline approaches are excluded from this analysis, as they only include simple DML queries, which do not represent realistic DMLs. \systemname{} (generation-based) generally achieves alignment with Redset's query-type runtime distribution as well.
+The matching-based and baseline approaches are excluded, as they only include simple DML queries that do not reflect realistic DMLs. \systemname{} (generation-based) achieves alignment with Redset's query-type runtime distribution.
 This confirms that synthesized workloads impose realistic resource demands for both read and write operations.
-However, depending on the optimization of the underlying system toward DMLs, the writes will amount to varying magnitudes in the overall workload runtime.
-Finally, \Cref{fig:query_type_runtimes} reveals another important aspect. \systemname{} allows comparing system-specific differences, which are based on the different optimization strategies.
+However, depending on how the underlying system is optimized for DMLs, the writes will amount to varying magnitudes in the overall workload runtime.
+Finally, \Cref{fig:query_type_runtimes} reveals another important aspect: \systemname{} enables comparison of system-specific differences stemming from distinct optimization strategies.
 For instance, System~C achieves fast \INSERT{} performance but exhibits proportionally higher SELECT runtime, suggesting write-optimized storage structures.
-System~B, in contrast, trades ingestion with read-performance, outlined by elevated \INSERT{} costs, indicating potential compromises in write path optimizations.
+System~B, in contrast, trades ingestion for read-performance, reflected in elevated \INSERT{} costs, indicating potential compromises in write-path optimizations.
 System~A demonstrates \DELETE{} slowdowns, possibly due to complex index maintenance or integrity checking.
-These deviations highlight an important benefit: while \systemname{} faithfully reproduces workload characteristics, cross-system comparison exposes architectural trade-offs and optimization priorities that would remain hidden in single-system evaluations.
+These deviations highlight an important benefit: while \systemname{} faithfully reproduces workload characteristics, cross-system comparison exposes architectural trade-offs and optimization priorities that remain hidden in single-system evaluations.